abidshahriar/PCB_Portfolio/README.md

 # PCB Design and Fabrication Portfolio
 This portfolio showcases my previous work in PCB design and fabrication.
-It includes pictures of various PCBs that I have designed and fabricated using EasyEDA PCB tool.
+It includes pictures of various PCBs that I have designed and fabricated using PCB Design Software.

 ## Projects
 This portfolio includes pictures of the following PCBs that I have designed and fabricated:

-- Home Automation PCB
+- A Tiny ESP32 WROM Based Home Automation PCB using SMD Components.
-- Motor driver circuit
+- A Motherboard for Controlling 12 Stepper Motors for a Robot
 - UWB Based Circuit Board
 - And more!

 ## Skills
 My skills in PCB design and fabrication include:

-- Designing and routing PCBs using EASY EDA CAD, Shifting progressively to Altium.
+- Designing and routing PCBs using EASY EDA, Shifting progressively to Altium.
-- Knowledge of PCB layout design principles
+- Knowledge of PCB schematic and layout design principles
 - Creating custom footprints for components
 - Generating Gerber files for fabrication
 - Selecting appropriate components and connectors for specific applications